 The after-effects of all the easy money provided by central banks around the world to combat the COVID-19 slowdown are showing up through inflation.
 Inflation reduces purchasing power, or the ability to purchase goods and services.
 Rising inflation raises the cost of living, but the return on investment does not follow suit.
-Retail inflation in India increased to 6.3% in May 2021, up from 4.23% in April 2021.
-However, in August, it fell to 5.78%.
+Retail inflation in India increased to 6.95% in March 2022, the highest since October of 2020.

 What Does ‘Beating Inflation’ Mean?

 Beating inflation implies earning higher returns on investment than the economy’s inflation rate.
 If the increase in prices of goods and services exceeds the returns you earn on investments, your returns are null and void.

 Assume you invested Rs 1,000 in an investment that returned 4% the following year.
 Your investment is now worth Rs 1,040.
 On the other hand, the economy’s inflation rate is 5.5%.
 Your return on investment is less than the inflation rate, effectively cancelling out the returns you earned.

 Every year, the purchasing power of money decreases significantly for different reasons.
 As a result, prices of goods and services rise.
 This economic phenomenon is described as inflation.

 How to Beat Inflation In India?

 Investing in instruments that have a higher chance of being equal to or greater than the rate of inflation tomorrow is one of the best ways to beat inflation.
 Investors should always conduct thorough research on their risk profile and goals when selecting the best investment instruments for beating inflation.